chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 class XSafeAssert extends Module {
   val in = IO(Input(UInt(8.W)))

-  // Assert that in is never zero, but also guard against X assert(IsX(in) || in =/= 0.U, "in should never equal 0") }
+  // Assert that in is never zero; also do not trigger assert in the presence of X. assert(IsX(in) || in =/= 0.U, "in should never equal 0") }
 ```